giuper/teaching/BlockChain21/Consensus/README.md

 1. Generate participation keys

-    It is too risky to have you spending key online to take part in consensus.
+    It is too risky to have your spending key online to take part in consensus.
     Rather, you employ a participation key.